 Brazil holds an essential role within the global tobacco leaf supply chain, both as the world's largest exporter and second-largest tobacco producer.
 The quality of Brazilian tobacco growers is renowned worldwide, reinforcing the country's reputation for excellence in this sector.
-Additionally, the Integrated Production

-Sustainability is an integral part of JTI's System adopted in Brazil serves as a benchmark for other agricultural industries, ensuring sustainability and fostering responsible practices within the tobacco sector.
+Additionally, the Integrated Production mark for other agricultural industries, ensuring sustainability and fostering responsible practices within the tobacco sector.